 You gotta serve BBQ Pork if you are a Chiefs fan, right?
 I have the perfect recipe for you, a succulent and smoky BBQ Pulled Pork sandwich recipe.
 I usually just add pickle and sliced onion, but my Homemade Coleslaw goes on it, too or as a side dish.
 My recipe is easy and cheap to make, of course.
 Just check out the video below or click here to see all the tasty recipe details.

-Also, you can start with a reverse flea-flicker of a recipe called, Carnitas.
+Carnitas are king in San Francico's large Hispanic population.
 Hours of braising reduce a pork shoulder to a tender and succulent Mexican-style taco filling.
 I even throw in the pigskin for extra flavor.
 Carnitas are what I order for late-night noshing at a taco truck.
 And it's a self-serve time saver when you set up a taco bar.

 Weave through the living room backfield with a pile of Mexican Carnitas Tacos (slow-cooked pork) and you'll be lucky to make it through without being sacked!